In this article, we’ll talk about how you can maximize the ROI of your SEO (Search Engine Optimization) and content marketing.

 You see, same as lots of visitors don’t necessarily translate into lots of leads, lots of leads also don’t necessarily translate into sales.
 That’s why you need to know for sure, which keywords are the buyer keywords.

-To measure that, you can use our tool called GA Connector.
-It lets you see the source of your sales: whether someone came from Google Organic or another source, and also which page did someone land on.
+To measure which keywords are the buyer keywords, you can use our tool called GA Connector.
+It lets you see the source of your sales: whether someone came from Google Organic search results or another source, and also which landing page did they see.
 Which in turn allows you to guess with a high degree of certainty which keyword brought this sale.

 You can start a free trial of GA Connector here.